jesselemos/OrderManagement/README.md

 You are ready to run the application: `docker compose up`

-Based on this article: [https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-6.0](https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-6.0)
+Based on this article:
+<a href="https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-6.0" target="_blank">https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-6.0</a>

 ## Running the application on Docker Desktop
 After created the self-signed certificate you need to follow the next steps in order to run the application: